staxrip/staxrip/docs/tools.rst

 Update
 ~~~~~~

-Python Based Script that Checks and Updates StaxRip.
+Python Based Script that Checks and Updates StaxRip, Requires Python 3 + SitePackages

-Used Version: 0.1
+Used Version: 0.2